knowthelist/fhem-tablet-ui/README.md

 - **data-xticks**      : time range between each X tick line (default 360 minutes)
 - **data-daysago**     : number of days back from now (default 0)
 - **data-caption**     : name of the chart to show as text
+- **data-yunit**       : unit of the value to show beside of each Y ticks
 - **data-width**       : fixe size for width (in % or px)
 - **data-height**      : fixe size for height (in % or px)
 - **class**		       : fullsize